w3f/General-Grants-Program/grants/speculative/Zabo.md

 We currently have a baseline MVP version published as v0.1.0 and will require 6 months to complete v1.0.
 For the Polkadot grant portion, we will require 2 months to complete.
 We intend on having 5 working full-time on this project.
 Total cost estimate shared in Google Form.

 ### Milestone 1 - Research and Design - 1 month - $0
 We will research polkadot-js api and the polkadot-js extension, as well as current implementations in polkadot-ui and at polkadot.js.org/apps to design open source js and golang sdks capable of communicating with a locally hosted and remotely hosted node connected to the Alexander testnet (or its equivalent at the time of implementation).
-We will also design a proof of concept which shows how a web application can leverage a mobile wallet, such as Polkawallet, for account information and transaction signing through HTTP and deep linking.
+We will also design a proof of concept which shows how a web application can leverage mobile wallets for account information and transaction signing through HTTP and deep linking.

   * Research the current Polkadot API's
   * Design the following default substrate functions into the Zabo Client API: